Sunset Boulevard (musical): International productions

+Another Danish production by Den Jyske Opera opened 12 August 2022 at Musikhuset Aarhus, directed by Philipp Kochheim and starring Tammi Øst as Norma, Randy Diamond as Joe, Katharina Maria Abt as Betty, and Martin Loft as Max.
+The production received mixed reviews from critics who praised the performances of Øst and the Aarhus Symphony Orchestra while criticizing the direction and the casting of Diamond as Joe due to his advanced age.

+Sarah Brightman starred as Norma in a production that opened in Melbourne on 21 May 2024, at the Princess Theatre with an official opening night on 29 May.
+The cast also included Tim Draxl as Joe, Robert Grubb as Max, Ashleigh Rubenach as Betty, Jarrod Draper as Artie, and Paul Hanlon as Cecil B. DeMille.
+Silvie Paladino was the alternate Norma.
+This was followed by an engagement at the Sydney Opera House beginning 28 August.
+This was Brightman's first theatrical role in more than three decades.
+The production was directed by Paul Warwick Griffin with set and costume design by Morgan Large and choreography by Ashley Wallen.
+The production transferred to Singapore's Marina Bay Sands in February 2025 and toured China from March to May 2025.

 Other productions

 In 2004, the first regional production of Sunset Boulevard was staged in the round at the Marriott Theatre in Chicago for a limited period and starred Paula Scrofano as Norma.
 It was the first and only regional production to be licensed by the Really Useful Group (RUG) for the next six years.
 However, in the spring of 2010, the leasing rights were finally released to regional companies and numerous productions have been staged around the United States.

 The Ogunquit Playhouse production ran from 28 July through 14 August 2010 and starred Stefanie Powers as Norma and Todd Gearhart as Joe.
 This was the first fully staged production in the U.S. in nearly a decade.
 The Ogunquit production was directed by Shaun Kerrison with choreography by Tom Kosis, featured costumes by Anthony Powell and an all new set designed exclusively for Ogunquit by Todd Ivins.

 The Arvada Center production ran from 14 September to 10 October 2010, in Denver, Colorado, the same city that launched the ill-fated first US tour in 1996.
 The show starred Ann Crumb as Norma and Kevin Earley as Joe.
 The production was directed by Rod A. Landsberry.

-The Kennedy Center production ran from February 1-8, 2023 in Washington, DC, with Stephanie J. Block starring as Norma, Derek Klena as Joe and Auli'i Cravalho as Betty.
+The Kennedy Center production ran from 1–8 February 2023 in Washington, D.C., with Stephanie J. Block starring as Norma, Derek Klena as Joe, Nathan Gunn as Max, Auli'i Cravalho as Betty, and Michael Maliakel as Artie.
+Schoeffler reprised the role of DeMille.
 The show ran as a limited engagement as part of the Kennedy Center's Broadway Center Stage series.